Your cart is currently empty!

 “Brian Hemp is the current mascot for a reason, he’s the only option in my eyes”, says Shane Hess.

 Ryan Dills, the other co-founder of The Georgia Hemp Company sees things differently than his partner:, “Brian Hemp is a business man and as a business man myself I like his approach on promoting the benefits of Sativa.”

-Last night’s ganjanatorial debate took place at The Georgia Hemp Company’s newest location in Duluth off Sugarloaf Parkway.
-The heated discussion covered a range of controversial topics including current store policy to not close at 4:19 every day; which is the tastiest GHC edible, and the latest cannabinoid craze that customers just can’t get enough of for a good night sleep; and, of course, the merits of sativa vs. indica.
+Last night’s ganjanatorial debate took place after store hours at The Georgia Hemp Company’s newest location in Duluth off Sugarloaf Parkway.
+The heated discussion covered a range of controversial topics including current store policy to not close at 4:19 every day; which is the tastiest GHC edible; CBN, the latest cannabinoid craze that customers just can’t get enough of for a good night sleep; and, of course, the merits of sativa vs. indica.

-Voting will take place both online and in-store until Tuesday, Nov.
-8. All voters will receive an “I Voted” coupon for 10%-off products from The Georgia Hemp Company when you vote!
+Early voting has already commenced and will continue online and in-store until the polls close on Tuesday, Nov.
+8. All voters will receive an “I Voted” coupon for 10%-off products from The Georgia Hemp Company!
 Online voting will take place at: https://thegeorgiahempcompany.com/brian-vs-blazey/

-Hemp and Blazey will have campaign stops at The Georgia Hemp Company locations in Sandy Springs on Sept.
-24th and In Duluth on October 1st.
-Make sure to catch them in the Atlanta Pride parade on Oct.
+Hemp and Blazey will have campaign stops at The Georgia Hemp Company locations in the Atlanta Pride parade on Oct.
 9 and the Little 5 Points Halloween Parade on Oct.
 23.

 The Georgia Hemp Company will announce more campaign stops and appearances soon at @TheGeorgiaHempCompany on Facebook and @thegahempco on Instagram.

-For more information or interview requests, Contact Campaign Manager Joe Salome with The Georgia Hemp Company at (404) 343-2796 or e-mail firstname.lastname@example.org.
+For more information or interview requests, Contact Joe Salome with The Georgia Hemp Company at (404) 343-2796 or e-mail [email protected].

 SOURCE The Georgia Hemp Company